 What You Need To Know Before Pulling Out Grey Hairs

 “OMG!
 I need to know about this!” a colleague emailed me when she heard I was looking into this question.
 She has gorgeous long brown hair, which she colours.
-She pulls out greys between dye jobs, but had heard that those hairs won’t grow back, or that plucking one would cause more to take its place.
+She tells me she pulls out greys between dye jobs, but had heard that those hairs won’t grow back, or that plucking one would cause more to take its place.

 “I see women all the time in my salon who have this habit,” says Montreal-based hairdresser Alain Larivée, Canadian creative consultant for John Frieda.
 That includes women who have never coloured their hair and are starting to see grey, and those who see greys grow in between colouring jobs.

 Keep this in mind the next time you go to pull out grey hairs